pingcap/pingcap.github.io/src/ai/guides/connect.md

     !!! tip

-        For TiDB Cloud Serverless, [TLS connection to the database](https://docs.pingcap.com/tidbcloud/secure-connections-to-serverless-clusters/) is required when using Public Endpoint.
-TiDB Client will **automatically** enable TLS connection for serverless clusters.
+        For TiDB Cloud Starter, [TLS connection to the database](https://docs.pingcap.com/tidbcloud/secure-connections-to-starter-clusters/) is required when using Public Endpoint.
+TiDB Client will **automatically** enable TLS connection for starter clusters.

 === "TiDB Self-Managed"